 specific way to pre-register configurations, however in general the Feature Launcher

-should listen for the registration of the ConfigurationAdmin
+should listen for the registration of the ConfigurationAdmin service

 and immediately create the defined configurations when it becomes available.